eliataylor/colab-contract/public/colab-contract.md

 For the purpose of this agreement, "IP" is defined as a specific set of proprietary assets critical to the business.
 This includes:

-* Proprietary user data and customer lists.
-* Content, created or curated uniquely to the Company.
-* Trade secrets related to business strategies, financial information, and customer data.
+{{CUSTOM_IP_DEFINITION}}

-* This definition expressly excludes the Contributors’ general skills, experience, and knowledge, as well as general software code, algorithms, and development methodologies that are not proprietary to the Company’s core IP.
+* This definition expressly excludes the Contributors' general skills, experience, and knowledge, as well as general software code, algorithms, and development methodologies that are not proprietary to the Company's core IP.

 ### **Mutual Commitment and Impact**